katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 using the [dedicated Mattermost channel][mattermost] if we are missing something. -->

+Three types of [container images](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md) are provided: one with the CMS software (CMSSW) compatible with the released data, and two others with [ROOT and python](https://cms-opendata-workshop.github.io/workshop2022-lesson-cpp-root-python/) libraries needed in this tutorial.
+The CMSSW container is mandatory if you want to access the CMS data in AOD and MiniAOD formats (you will learn about them later), as you will not be able to install CMSSW software on your own computer.
+The two others are provided to make setting up ROOT and/or python libraries easier for you for this tutorial, but if you wish, you can also install them on your computer.
+All container images come with [VNC](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md#use-vnc) for the graphical use interface.

-Some guidance can be found on the
-[Open Data Portal introduction to Docker](http://opendata.cern.ch/docs/cms-guide-docker).
-However, the use of graphical interfaces, such the graphics window from ROOT, depends on the operating system of your computer.
+For different CMSSW container images, some guidance can be found on the [Open Data Portal introduction to Docker](http://opendata.cern.ch/docs/cms-guide-docker).
+In this tutorial, we will use the container image needed for the CMS open data from 2015.
+The use of graphical interfaces, such the graphics window from ROOT, depends on the operating system of your computer.
 Therefore, in the following, separate instructions are given for Windows WSL, Linux and MacOS.

+The containers do not have editors and it is expected that you mount your working directory from the local computer to the container, and use your normal editor for editing the files.